A bit better: Variants of duality in geometric algebras with degenerate metrics: A bit better: Implementing the double algebra approach

 \section{A bit better: Implementing the double algebra approach}

-We come now to the end of our treatment.
+We come now to the end of our discussion.
 We began with the multiplicity of different \quot{duality maps} used in geometric algebra and ended up focusing our attention on two candidates that work for degenenerate metrics, \poincare and Hodge duality.
 Sec. \ref{sec:compare} established that the coordinates obtained for the maps $\PN$ and $H$ are identical (and agree with $P$, in the case that the metric is non-degenerate).
 The only difference remaining is how the coordinates are interpreted.

-The aim of this section is to discuss the aspects of a software design that integrates the findings above, with the aim of supporting as many alternatives as possible.
-In this way standards can be developed within which the competition of ideas can play out without leading to incompatibilities between different implementations.
+This led to the distinction between a double algebra representation (\poincare) versus a single algebra one (Hodge).
+We introduced the concept of geometric duality and established it is equivalent to the double algebra representation.

+In this section we want to sketch a simple implementation of the double algebra approach.
+Once we have established it, we show how the implementation also has advantages for the single algebra approach.
+Hence the proposal can be seen as a single duality-neutral solution with advantages for the whole community.

-This section can only be considered a preparation for a more serious treatment that takes into account the concrete details of modern software design.
-It's included here since it's important to know where you want to go before you start planning the trip.
+This section is a placeholder for a treatment that takes into account the concrete details of modern software design.
+It's included here since the first step in planning a trip is to clarify the destination.

-Let the common calculation of $\PN$ and $\CR$ be called $\mb{D}$ for \textbf{d}ual.
-We have shown above that the only difference between \poincare and Hodge duality is whether to interpret $\mb{D}(x)$ in $G^*$, resp., $G$.
-Furthermore, when the metric is non-degenerate the polarity $P$ produces also the same results (Table \ref{tab:doubleg}).
-In this sense the duality maps we have examined share a common root.
-This leads us to suggest a first step in a safe and duality-neutral implementation.